-If the scalar filed is filling in the universe, a vacuum energy of the filed can form a black hole as shown in previous section and the black hole should contribute to decelerate an expansion of the universe.
-Therefore, all amount of a vacuum energy estimated above does not simply cause an expansion of the universe.
-The net effect of the expansion must be determined by a balance of two conflict effects owing to a scalar field and holes.
-Friedmann equations (\ref{sFME1}) and (\ref{sFME2}) are used to analyze cosmological constant problem here.
-In the analysis given in previous section, only contribution from a scalar field was considered for the energy momentum tensor.
-Here, an effect due to black holes must be added to the energy momentum tensor to discuss an interplay between holes and the filed.
-A potential energy of a scalar field contributes to the Hubble constant through (\ref{HCsol}) with $f_\Omega\rightarrow1$.
-A contribution due to black holes cannot be estimated simply in principle.
-An energy momentum tensor with multiple black holes in the universe must be treated in our analysis.
-Whereas a solution of a Schwarzschild black hole in a FLWR background metric can be represented using the McVittie--Thakurta metric, an exact solution of two holes in the same background metric can not be obtained by a simple sum of Schwarzschild and McVittie--Thakurta solutions because the Einstein equation is non-linear.
-To treat multiple holes in the universe, a following assumption is introduced here: Black holes are separated each other such that the interaction energy among holes are much smaller than energies due to a hole mass and a scalar filed themselves, and then, a linear approximation must be precise enough to discuss a contribution of holes to the expansion of the universe.
+As shown in {\bf section \ref{ASBH}}, the vacuum energy of a scalar field encompassing the universe leads to the formation of a black hole that should contribute to decelerating the expansion of the universe.
+Thus, all of the vacuum energy estimated above does not simply cause the universe's expansion.
+The net effect of the expansion must be determined by considering the balance between two opposing effects resulting from the scalar field and black holes.
+The Friedmann equations (\ref{sFME1}) and (\ref{sFME2}) are here used to analyze the cosmological constant problem.
+The analysis in section \ref{McVTha} considered only the contribution from the scalar field to the energy-momentum tensor.
+The potential energy of the scalar field contributes to the Hubble constant through (\ref{HCsol}) with $f_\Omega\rightarrow1$.
+It is not enough to estimate the contribution of a single black hole.
+The analysis must treat the energy-momentum tensor in the case of multiple black holes.
+The solution for a single Schwarzschild black hole on an FLWR background is represented using the McVittie--Thakurta metric.
+However, a solution of multiple holes on the same background is not the exact solution owing to the non-linearity of the Einstein equation.
+A further assumption is therefore required to treat multiple black holes.
+The distance between separate black holes makes their interaction energy much smaller than the energies arising from black-hole masses and the scalar field, making a linear approximation sufficient for discussing their contribution to the universe's expansion.